Emjae Frazier: Senior: 2020–22

 Frazier turned senior in 2020.
 Most competition were canceled or postponed due to the COVID-19 pandemic.
 However she was selected to compete at the Friendship and Solidarity Meet where she was part of the gold medal winning Solidarity Team.

 Frazier started 2021 competing at the 2021 Winter Cup where she placed 21st on the balance beam.
 In May she competed at the U.S. Classic where she placed 12th in the all-around.
 At the National Championships Frazier finished 20th in the all-around and was not selected to compete at the Olympic Trials.
 In October Frazier finished second at the World selection trials behind Kayla DiCello; as a result she was selected to compete at the 2021 World Championships and she was re-added to the national team.
 While there she finished ninth on floor exercise and 40th on uneven bars; she did not advance to any event finals.

 Frazier competed at the 2022 Winter Cup where she placed third in the all-around behind Konnor McClain and Skye Blakely.
 As a result she was selected to compete at the upcoming DTB Pokal Team Challenge in Stuttgart alongside McClain, Blakely, Nola Matthews, and Ashlee Sullivan.
 She helped the team finish first.
 In April Frazier competed at the 2022 City of Jesolo Trophy alongside McClain, Shilese Jones, Zoe Miller, and Elle Mueller.
 They won the team event with a score 164.065; she placed sixth in the all-around.
 During event finals she won silver on floor exercise behind McClain.

 Collegiate gymnastics career

 California

 Frazier began her collegiate career with the California Golden Bears women's gymnastics team.
 On March 3, 2023, Frazier became the first person on the California Golden Bears women's gymnastics team to receive a perfect 10 for her floor routine.

 Florida

 On May 27, 2025, Frazier transferred to Florida.
+She debuted as a Gator with a strong start to the season helping the Gators win their first meet of the season versus North Carolina, Temple, and West Virginia.
+She opened the season with 9.925 on floor, and 9.85s on bars and beam.
+At the 2026 NCAA gymnastic championships, she won bronze in the all around, helping lead Florida to the NCAA team final.